bazeroni/iva-bedside/README.md

-# synia-s2s
+# iva-bedside

-*Synia-s2s (speech2speech): Vocalized Conversational AI*
+*iva-bedside (intelligent virtual assistant)* is a response to chronic and severe staffing issues in the nursing industry.

+A patient is 7% more likely to die for every additional patient their nurse has to care for. *(The Lancet, 2014)*

+IVA allows nurses to focus on the most important tasks at hand so they can deliver the best care possible.

-### Abstract
+## Abstract
-Synia-s2s is a conversational AI chatbot that you can talk to with your voice, and it will talk back.
-Synia-s2s is a continuation of Synia-t2t (text2text).
+IVA is a multilingual, voice-controlled AI assistant for clinical inpatient settings.
+IVA utilizes patient medical charts to assist accurately and in context per case.
+Additionally, IVA can recognize and initiate commands from natural language.

-### Usage
+## Usage
-There are a wide variety of uses that are still being explored in an appropriate scope.
-The goals with this project was to take the amazing results from Synia-t2t and recreate it in a more natural and believable medium just like a human conversation.
+IVA provides low-level support for patients, covering a wide range of tasks that can be safely automated.
+Tasks that cannot be automated safely are recognized and passed safely through IVA as requests to human clinical staff.

-### Limitations
+## Limitations
-There are many nuances to human conversation that could not be replicated with the same accuracy with a chatbot, but are being worked on and continue to become more comparable every day.
+There are many nuances to human conversation that cannot be replicated with the same accuracy with a voice assistant.
+IVA does not provide the same level or type of support as humans, and therefore does not replace human clinical staff.

+## Utilities
+Leverages OpenAI's GPT-3 for natural language and Microsoft Azure for STT + TTS

+## Examples

+>**Patient:** "I need help getting out of bed."
+>**IVA:** "Hi.
+I'll call someone to help you get out of bed right away. **\[FALL RISK REQUEST\]**"

+>**Patient:** "I'm hungry."
+>**IVA:** "Ok.
+I'll have someone bring you a menu. **\[MEAL REQUEST\]**"